KrnlLinux/KrnlUtils/README.md

 **Note:** This was not made by any KRNL Developer this was made by SimplyDeveloper, too this will have a GUI soon
 # Requirements
+Python3

-Python3 and Bash
+Bash
 ## How to install
 To install execute `cd /tmp && wget https://raw.githubusercontent.com/SimpIyDeveIoper/KRNL_Linux/main/Bootstrapper -O Bootstrapper`

-Then execute which python3, add the next text to the start of Bootstrapper and you can execute it using ./Bootstrapper `#!WHICH PYTHON3 OUTPUT HERE, RETARDEDS`
+Then execute which python3, add the next text to the start of Bootstrapper and you can execute it using ./Bootstrapper

+`#!WHICH PYTHON3 OUTPUT HERE, RETARDEDS`

+OR

+You can just use python3 ./Bootstrapper
 ## How to update
-WARNING : THIS WILL ONLY WORK WITH THE OLD BOOTSTRAPPER To update KRNL execute `bash $HOME/KRNL/update.sh`
+WARNING : THIS WILL ONLY WORK WITH THE OLD BOOTSTRAPPER FOR THE NEW ONE USE --update-krnl FLAG To update KRNL execute `bash $HOME/KRNL/update.sh`

 This will install the latest version of the KRNL console and the KRNL.dll